Kitchen Insider Guides & tests for a healthier kitchen

 • Heat can speed up the breakdown of that coating (milk is heated to 65–70 degrees)

-• The rotating whisk can slowly damage the coating, causing microparticles to come loose
+• The spinning whisk can slowly damage the coating, allowing microparticles to come loose

 Source: RIVM, European Commission (see sources at the bottom).

-Many brands put "PFOA-free" on the packaging.
+Many brands put “PFOA-free” on the packaging.
 That sounds reassuring.
-But PFOA is just één of the more than 10,000 PFAS substances.
+But PFOA is just one of more than 10,000 PFAS substances.
 So a product can be PFOA-free and still contain other PFAS compounds.
 I didn’t know this.
 And you probably didn’t either.

-They’re also called “forever chemicals.”
-Not without reason: PFAS hardly breaks down at all.
+That nickname “forever chemicals” isn’t for nothing: PFAS hardly breaks down.
 Not in nature.
 Not in your body.
-Once it gets in, it stays present for a long time.
+Once it’s in, it stays around for a long time.

 Where is it found?